Flight of the Wild Geese (song): Background

 Armatrading had "always wanted to write for films", so she readily accepted when she was approached to write the theme song to The Wild Geese.
+She was given a pre-release showing of the film before writing the song.

 At the time of its release, Armatrading received some criticism for writing the theme for a film based on a group of European mercenaries fighting in Africa.
 She defended her decision, telling the Sunday Mercury in 1978, "I saw the film and didn't get too caught up with it being black against white.
 I saw it as a 'Boy's Own' adventure.
 At the premiere people shouted that I had sold out, but I had done nothing of the kind.
 The film was saying Africa is not just for black or white but for everyone to get together and work it out."
 She added to Record Mirror, "I like the film.
 Okay, so it shows white guys killing black guys, but the story does carry a message – that we're all equal and should be able to live together."

 Release

 "Flight of the Wild Geese" was released as a single in the UK on 30 June 1978.
 It was primarily promoted through the advertising for the film.
-Although it failed to enter the top 75 of the UK singles chart, the song achieved airplay on BBC Radio 1 and across Independent Local Radio.
+Although it failed to enter the top 75 of the UK singles chart, the song received airplay on BBC Radio 1 and across Independent Local Radio.
 It spent five consecutive weeks on Record Business magazine's Airplay Guide, reaching its peak of number 47 in its second week.

+Armatrading was unhappy with the single's picture sleeve, which closely resembled the film's poster.
+She told Sounds in 1978, "I didn't like the sleeve.
+That was wrong.
+I didn't want it.
+I was told it wouldn't happen and it still did."